-- The Park and Recreation Department and the Community Development Department are seeking landmark status for the shelter at Columbus Park in accordance with Chapter 58 of the City Code. - The Landmark Review Board (LRB) and the Plan and Zoning Commission recommend approval of the nomination. - The LRB recommends conditional approval of the issuance of a Certificate of Appropriateness to allow exterior alterations to the shelter. - Staff recommends approval of designating the subject building as a local landmark and issuance of an issuance of a Certificate of Appropriateness for exterior alterations to the shelter subject to the conditions recommended by the LRB.
+- The Park and Recreation Department and the Community Development Department are seeking landmark status for the shelter at Drake Park in accordance with Chapter 58 of the City Code. - The Landmark Review Board (LRB) and the Plan and Zoning Commission recommend approval of the nomination. - The LRB recommends conditional approval of the issuance of a Certificate of Appropriateness to allow exterior alterations to the shelter. - Staff recommends approval of designating the subject building as a local landmark and issuance of an issuance of a Certificate of Appropriateness for exterior alterations to the shelter subject to the conditions recommended by the LRB. - This hearing is continued from the June 22, 2020, City Council meeting as additional time was needed for a legal description to be prepared for the shelter.